 “I don’t think the human race will survive the next thousand years, unless we spread into space.” ~ Stephen Hawking

 Let’s scale down the thought of the one-way Mars travel project to the municipal community level concerns.
 In the Town of Aurora we are concerned with the constant increase of traffic on the roads and bottlenecks in certain intersections.
-The root cause no doubt is a growing population.
+The root cause no doubt is a population growth.
 The ultimate solution is to stop new residential developments.
 Unfortunately the answer is absolutely not.
 Once municipalities grow, it is hard to stop the growth cycle since they become economically reliant on future growth for funding.
 Municipalities need more money and more money will come with these developments.
 The question I ask myself is at what cost once the growth eventually decreases here in Aurora?
 A simple spoon of medicine will not solve the heavy congestion on our streets.
 I also think that growth will continue.
 Look at the city of Toronto, they are growing upwards now and what prevents Aurora from doing the same in the near future.

 I can understand urban sprawl on the outskirts of Aurora, but residential and high density developments in central Aurora do concern me.
 We already have heavy traffic congestion on Yonge Street yet we are allowing developments on every green inch left in town around Yonge Street.
 I asked myself are we going to ever revitalize the historic downtown core?
 If designated parking on Yonge Street is approved, I think it will only divert drivers away from downtown.
 Is that good for the downtown core businesses?
 What are the business signs for?
 They are for the businesses to be visible and to attract new clients, but if we constantly drive the same traffic through the same area, people will get tired of the same thing.
 At the same time new drivers will avoid the drive through downtown Aurora altogether.
 In the end there will be more potential for lease signs popping up just like I noticed the other day on a former small furniture place right on Yonge Street.
 The problem is not that easy to solve, there are positive implications to any development project initiative but there are also negative impacts that need to be considered as well.